TaylorBurnham/Unifi-Protect-Extract/README.md

  - [ ] Update Python script with docstrings
  - [ ] Update Python script with arguments for passing params
+ - [x] Update Python script to archive UBV files for purging.
  - [ ] Update `cloudkey_sync` to have a Python script feed filelists to rsync to be even more granular.
  - [ ] Finish this document